sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 If you enable TLS and are using nodeports, connections between the user and monitoring components also use TLS.

+If you use ingress, connections between the user and monitoring components use TLS by default.

 ## Using This Sample

 You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the